CaffeineLab/isocertmgr/README.md

 ## Parameters
--m market_code      Any of the following market codes*
+-m  market_code

-                    OATI, MISO, SPP, PJM, ERCOT, NYISO, ISONE, and CAISO
+    Any of the following market codes should be configured in the config.yaml file OATI, MISO, SPP, PJM, ERCOT, NYISO, ISONE, webCARES and CAISO

-* Currently only ERCOT is supported in the config file.